Child welfare, abduction and custody issues

-If a custody dispute arises while your child is abroad, or if your child or a child you know is missing and may have been abducted, contact the Case Support and Children’s Issues Division of Foreign Affairs, Trade and Development Canada toll-free through the Emergency Watch and Response Centre.
+If a custody dispute arises while your child is abroad, or if your child or a child you know is missing and may have been abducted, contact the Case Management Division of Foreign Affairs, Trade and Development Canada toll-free through the Emergency Watch and Response Centre.
 Consult our publication International Child Abductions: A Guidebook for Left-Behind Parents for further information.

 If you are faced with a child abduction or custody problem abroad, Canadian officials can: